3v0k4/contact-page/blog/posts/2020-02-26-rewriting-haskell-intro.md

   - Servant
 ---

-At Lunar Logic we use an [internal web application](https://lunarlogic.io/design/stream) to handle announcements.
-Stream has been used by the entire company for the last 6 years or so.
+At Lunar Logic we use an internal web application to handle announcements: Stream has been used by the entire company for the last 6 years or so.
 Over time we have discovered it's a great place to run tech experiments: production enough to feel real but internal enough not to cause too much damage if stuff goes wrong.

 Stream was born as a Rails application, then transitioned to Rails API + Ember and after that Rails API + Elm.
 Rewriting the frontend to a functional language got some of us hooked into Functional Programming.
 As a matter of fact, on Slack somebody said "We've rewritten the frontend 100%.
 Do we really want to not have types in the backend too? 😏".
 This seed has been growing for a couple of years, until today we decided to take action.